7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Place the white mesh tray on top of the white reservoir (base) tray

-- Optional: Add 1-3 cups of water to the reservoir for extra humidity during germination
+- Optional: Add 1 to 3 cups of water to the reservoir for extra humidity during germination

 - Set the clear humidity dome aside for now

-- Take one silicone sheet and place it evenly on top of the mesh tray
+- Take one piece of silicone and place it evenly on top of the mesh tray

 - Lightly mist the silicone with water to prep for seeding (this helps seeds stick)